 • Nathaniel B. of Fairbanks, Alaska, is 17 years old and suffers from asthma and allergies—caused, he says, by increasing and chronic wildfires, which also threaten the family’s livestock.

-• Jaime B. of Flagstaff, Arizona, is 17 years old and a member of Navajo Nation.
+• Jaime B. of Flagstaff, Arizona, is 17 years old and a member of the Navajo Nation.
 She has had to move due to water scarcity.

 Scientists overwhelmingly agree that humans have contributed to climate change.
 But in a lawsuit like this, how can you prove that the government is culpable?
 The plaintiffs cite reams of evidence from government-issued documents: from the Lyndon Johnson administration to the Reagan administration’s White House Council on Environmental Quality and Department of Energy, to reports to President George H.W.
 Bush and beyond.
-The case was filed when the Obama administration was in office, and they were the first to defend against it.
+The case was filed when the Obama administration was in office, and it was the first to defend against it.

 The documents that will be submitted as evidence purport to show that the government both knew of the risk and considered it within its power to halt the dangerous rise in CO2 levels.
 But instead of halting the rise, the government actively promoted the rise of CO2, the lawsuit charges.
 How?
 By actions like issuing tens of thousands of oil-drilling permits on federal and private lands.
 Juliana notes that since 1985, the Department of the Interior has issued between 1,486 and 6,617 permits annually to drill on federal lands; and that the Bureau of Land Management approves about 99 percent of all received applications for permits to drill.
-The BLM disputes the 99 percent figure, saying that from 2003 and 2015 they approved between 77 and 91 percent.
+The BLM disputes the 99 percent figure, saying that between 2003 and 2015 it approved between 77 and 91 percent.

-In addition, Juliana plaintiffs argue that the U.S. spends billions in taxpayer funds to support fossil-fuel production and exploration.
+In addition, Juliana plaintiffs argue that the U.S. spends billions in taxpayer funds to support fossil fuel production and exploration.
 Through 11 fossil fuel production tax provisions, they argue, the United States incurs billions in annual revenue costs; and forgoes about $3.4 billion annnually in revenue to subsidize fossil fuel consumption and $5.1 billion annually to support fossil fuel exploration.
 Including U.S. support for fossil fuels worldwide, the U.S. is the world’s top subsidizer of fossil fuels, to the tune of $502 billion per year, according to the International Monetary Fund.

 Sitting in his office in Burlingame on a summer morning, surrounded by shelf after shelf of neatly organized white binders of government documents and reports—all evidence—Phil Gregory is eager to explain the urgency of the case.